DinhHieu2506/ToDo_List/README.md

 ##Description:
 -You will build a To-Do List application using React.js + Redux Toolkit.
 The app should allow users to:
--Add a new task (title, description)
+-Add a new task (title, description).
--Mark a task as completed
+-Mark a task as completed.
--Delete a task
+-Delete a task.
--Filter tasks by status (All / Completed / Pending)
+-Filter tasks by status (All / Completed / Pendin.

 ###Technical Requirements:
 -Use React.js with functional components.